TomasPegado/Documentation-Generator/README.md

 ## Format

+* The application uses a pattern captured within docstrings.
+The files to be documented must have two docstrings at the beginning.

 * The first contains the description of the script and the second contains the name to be used.

 * Then have a docstring below each function def, containing any description you want to give that function.